ignatius-n/laravel-filament-rich-editor-source-ai/README.md

 php artisan vendor:publish --tag="filament-rich-editor-source-ai-translations"
 ```

-Then create a new language file in `resources/lang/{locale}/editor.php`.
+Then create a new language file in `resources/lang/vendor/filament-rich-editor-source-ai/{locale}/editor.php`.

 ## 🎨 Customization

+Javascript assets will be published to `public/js/naturalgroove/laravel-filament-rich-editor-source-ai/`.

-Assets will be published to `public/js/filament/rich-editor-source-ai/`.
+Css assets will be published to `public/css/naturalgroove/laravel-filament-rich-editor-source-ai/`.

 ## 💡 Use Cases